Kgoo2/Kgoo2/README.md

 - 👋 Hi, I’m Kegan
 - 👀 I’m interested in practically everything software engineering.
 From Front-End to Back-End, Embedded Systems, AI, and BioInformatics.
 (Also Tennis and Volleyball)
-- 🌱 I’m currently learning about ANNs, BioInformatics (Python), Kubernetes, Docker, Embedded systems programming (low level c), and hardware robotics design
+- 🌱 I’m currently learning sharpening my software engineering skills as well as diving deeper into Python for automation and data analysis.
 - 💞️ I’m looking to collaborate on fun projects that utilize microservices to do interesting, cool, and useful things with data.
-- Due to the academic overlap of my projects with ASU, project source code is currently private.
-All of my projects will be released upon my graduation in May of 2023.
+- ❗For access to my academic projects, please contact me at ###gookegan.se@gmail.com

 ### Languages